nilszeilon/bedrock.nvim/README.md

 # bedrock.nvim

-What is harder than obsidian in minecraft?
+What is harder than obsidian?

 [bedrock.nvim](https://github.com/nilszeilon/bedrock.nvim) is like [obsidian.md](https://obisidian.md) but for nvim.